Belgian Congo: Congo Free State

-The Congo Free State operated as a corporate state, privately controlled by Leopold II through a non-governmental organization, the International African Association.
+The Congo Free State operated as a corporate state, privately controlled by Leopold II through a non-governmental organisation, the International African Association.
 The state included the entire area of the present-day Democratic Republic of the Congo, and existed from 1885 until 1908, when the government of Belgium reluctantly annexed the area.
 Under Leopold II's administration, the Congo Free State became a humanitarian disaster.

 The lack of accurate records makes it difficult to quantify the number of deaths caused by the ruthless exploitation and the lack of immunity to new diseases introduced by contact with European colonists – like the 1889–1890 influenza pandemic, which caused millions of deaths on the European continent, including Prince Baudouin of Belgium, who died in 1891.
 William Rubinstein wrote: "More basically, it appears almost certain that the population figures given by Hochschild are inaccurate.
 There is, of course, no way of ascertaining the population of the Congo before the twentieth century and estimates like 20 million are purely guesses.
 Most of the interior of the Congo was literally unexplored if not inaccessible."
-Leopold's Force Publique, a private army that terrorized natives to work as forced labour for resource extraction, disrupted local societies and killed and abused natives indiscriminately.
+Leopold's Force Publique, a private army that terrorised natives to work as forced labour for resource extraction, disrupted local societies and killed and abused natives indiscriminately.
 The Force Publique also became involved in the Congo–Arab War against African and Arab slavers like Zanzibari/Swahili strongman Tippu Tip.

-Following the 1904 Casement Report on misdeeds and conditions, European (British included) and American press exposed the conditions in the Congo Free State to the public in the early 1900s.
+Following the 1904 Casement Report on misdeeds and conditions, European (British included) and US press exposed the conditions in the Congo Free State to the public in the early 1900s.
 In 1904 Leopold II was forced to allow an international parliamentary commission of inquiry entry to the Congo Free State.
 By 1908, public pressure and diplomatic manoeuvres led to the end of Leopold II's personal rule and to the annexation of the Congo as a colony of Belgium, known as the "Belgian Congo".